kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ![SVG version of the `animals` image.]({attach}images/animals-pdftocairo.svg){#fig:animals-pdftocairo-svg width=50%}

-The images appear the same visually and do not seem to have lost definition in the conversion from the original JPEG to the two vector formats.
+The images appear the same visually and do not seem to have lost definition in the conversion from the original JPEG through the two vector formats.

 Let us collate and view the file sizes of all the `animals` images in the PDF and SVG formats, including those previously converted using `convert` from `ImgeMagick`.